legend-of-wind/Freestyle-to-GreasePencil-blender/README.md

 2.Set the output grease pencil object name and stroke layer name in the scene > render panel.
 (The "use_freestyle" property should be activated).\
 ![settings.png](https://github.com/legend-of-wind/Freestyle-to-GreasePencil-blender/blob/main/images/settings%20panel.png)\
 3.Render the scene and this add-on will convert the freestyle strokes into gpencil strokes at the end of the rendering process.(Render animation is also supported.)\
-4.An grease pencil object and layer named as you set in the step 2 will be added to the scene.
-(Make sure the activate object is in the colloction).\
+4.An grease pencil object and layer named as you set in the step 2 will be added to the selected collection.\
 5.You can set the "viewport shading" as "material preview" to display the color and alpha of the grease pencil.\
 ![output.png](https://github.com/legend-of-wind/Freestyle-to-GreasePencil-blender/blob/main/images/output.png)